DualCoder/vgpu_unlock/README.md

 Geforce and Quadro GPUs share the same physical chip as the Tesla this is only a software limitation for those GPUs.
 This tool aims to remove this limitation.

 ## Dependencies:

-* This tool requires Python3, the latest version is recommended.
+-   This tool requires Python3, the latest version is recommended.
-* The python package "frida" is required. `pip3 install frida`.
+-   The python package "frida" is required. `pip3 install frida`.
-* The tool requires the NVIDIA GRID vGPU driver.
+-   The tool requires the NVIDIA GRID vGPU driver.
-* "dkms" is required as it simplifies the process of rebuilding the driver alot.
+-   "dkms" is required as it simplifies the process of rebuilding the driver alot.
 Install DKMS with the package manager in your OS.

 ## Installation:

+### Easy patch:

+In the following instructions, it's assumed that you have the `vgpu_unlock` folder under `/opt/`.
+As in, the file `vgpu_unlock_hooks.c` should be located at `/opt/vgpu_unlock/vgpu_unlock_hooks.c`.
+If that's not the case, then proceed with the manual installation bellow.

+-   Make sure that both the NVIDIA vGPU-KVM driver installer (the `.run` file) and the `vgpu_unlock.patch` are in the same folder.
+-   Apply the patch with `sh NVIDIA-INSTALLER.run --apply-patch vgpu_unlock.patch`.
+This should create a new file ending with `-custom.run`.
+-   Install the driver using the new custom installer: `sh NVIDIA-INSTALLER-custom.run --dkms`.
+-   Reboot.

+### Manually:

 In the following instructions `<path_to_vgpu_unlock>` need to be replaced with the path to this repository on the target system and `<version>` need to be replaced with the version of the NVIDIA GRID vGPU driver.

 Install the NVIDIA GRID vGPU driver, make sure to install it as a dkms module.

 ```
 ./nvidia-installer --dkms
 ```